meta-llama/llama-stack/llama_stack/models/llama/llama3_2/vision_prompt_format.md

 - Note the `<|python_tag|>` before `brave_search` function call.
 - The `<|eom_id|>` tag is used to indicate the end of the message.
-- Similar to Llama3.1, code_interpreter is not explicitly mentioned but is enabled via `Environment: ipython`.
 - Tool Calling does NOT work with images in the prompt as of now.